 During the sharing process, the web layer data is consolidated and prepared in a staging folder on a local drive.
 You can use the default staging folder or choose a different folder in the Share and download options.

 You can continue to work with ArcGIS Pro while your sharing job is processing.
 You can even close ArcGIS Pro.
 You can monitor the status of your sharing jobs in the Job Status pane.

 You can use ArcPy to automate sharing web layers.
 To learn more, see Introduction to arcpy.sharing.

 A number of factors should be considered when determining the layer type to share, including how the layer will be used and whether your source data is accessible to the server.

 Supports feature querying, visualization, and editing.
 Feature layers are appropriate for visualizing vector data on top of your basemaps.
-When sharing a feature layer to ArcGIS Enterprise with the Copy all data data option, the service will always be published to your hosting server.
-When sharing a feature layer to ArcGIS Enterprise with the Reference registered data data option, it's shared as a dependent layer to a map image layer.
+When sharing a feature layer that copies all data to ArcGIS Enterprise, the service will always be published to your hosting server.
+When sharing a feature layer that references registered data to ArcGIS Enterprise, it's shared as a dependent layer to a map image layer.